shaloo/docs.arcana/includes/text-snippets/discord_config_steps.md

 ![App Identifier](/img/an_db_app_address.png)

-*You are all set with Discord Setup.
-Integrate the Web3 application with the Arcana Auth SDK and call the social login function when the user chooses to log in.*
+*You are all set with the Discord configuration.
+Integrate the Web3 application with the Arcana Auth SDK and call the user onboarding function when the user chooses to log in.*